Matstah/matstah.github.io/README.md

-I am a Masters Student at [ETH Zurich](https://ethz.ch/de.html) in Information Technology and Electrical Engineering.
+I was a Masters Student at [ETH Zurich](https://ethz.ch/de.html) in Information Technology and Electrical Engineering.
 I like coding, network and vision stuff.
+Here are some of my university projects.

 These are some of my projects.
 ## Product Managment